MichaelBerkman/AllAIAtOnce/README.md

 OpenAI API: The backbone of the project, providing powerful AI-driven conversational capabilities.

-Python: Used for backend development and API integration.

-Flask: Enables the development of a lightweight web server to handle chatbot interactions.

 React: Powers the frontend, creating an intuitive and user-friendly interface.

 HTML, CSS, JavaScript: Used for designing and styling the web-based UI.

-SQLite/PostgreSQL: Database options for storing user queries and chatbot responses if needed.

-Docker: Containerization for easy deployment and scalability.

 Challenges and Solutions